Hobelar: Arms and armour

 There is no surviving description of the equipment of the original Irish hobelar, but they may have been equipped after the style of native Irish cavalry of the period, who wore aketons, hauberks, and basinets and wielded swords, scians and lances.
-The pony itself was unarmoured, and was ridden in the Irish style, i.e., no saddle, no bridle, no stirrups.
+The pony itself was unarmoured and was ridden in the Irish style, i.e., no saddle, no bridle, no stirrups.
 In the 1335 description mentioned above, the English hobelar equipment is listed as horse, aketon or plates, basinet or palet, gorget, iron gauntlets, sword, knife, and lance.

 Horses

 The native Irish horse, the Irish hobby, represented today by the Connemara pony, was a horse measuring twelve to fourteen hands high.
-Their name derives from the word 'hobin', a French word thought to be derived from the Gaelic term 'obann', meaning 'swift.'
-Though small, the hobby was not necessarily a horse of poor quality.
+Their name derives from the French word 'hobin', thought to be derived from the Gaelic term 'obann', meaning 'swift.'
+Though small, the hobby was not necessarily a poor-quality horse.
 The average value of 11 hobbies used in 1336 in Scotland was £6.8, slightly less than the average for other warhorses, but two hobbies were valued at £10.
-Another lost during the 1338 campaign in Flanders was valued at 20 marks (£13.6s.8d.)
+Another loss during the 1338 campaign in Flanders was valued at 20 marks (£13.6s.8d.)